Marcono1234/struson/README.md

 The API of Struson was inspired by the streaming API of the Java library [Gson](https://github.com/google/gson) (classes `JsonReader` and `JsonWriter`).
 It is rather low-level and its methods correspond to the elements of a JSON document, with little abstraction on top of it, allowing to read and write any valid JSON document regardless of its structure or content.

-:information_source: This library is still experimental.
+ℹ This library is still experimental.
 The performance is not very good yet and the API might be changed in future versions.
 Feedback and suggestions for improvements are welcome!

 ## Why?